CaptainPants/sweeter/readme.md

 React has proven some powerful UI paradigms, and is an amazing framework.

 Challenges:
+1. Slow improvement release cadence (18 months since last release as of Jan 2024)
+2. Enhancement focus on SSR and technologies more suited to server side Node / NextJS
+3. Pushing core functionality (Suspence data loading) to 3rd party components
-1. Performance issues in certain cases that make a more granular reactive approach desirable
+4. Performance issues in some spaces

 ## Solid JS
 Solid JS is a very good proof of concept.

 A couple of things that I don't love about SolidJS
-1. Limited out of the box functionality with a limited community
+1. Limited out of the box functionality with a limited but growing community
 2. I don't love having an additional preprocessor and magic to 'hide' calculated signals created during component creation.
 3. Some limitations are imposed by the two way relationship between signals and their dependents